mahamudul87/nuxt-typescript-vuetify/README.md

 # nuxt-typescript-vuetify
-Nuxt 2.9 Typescript andk Vuetify
+Nuxt 2.9 Typescript and Vuetify